nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_bundle_type.md

 ## ITK3 FHIR Document Bundle Structure ##

-The diagram below is an example of an ITK3 FHIR document payload that may be used with the ITK3 Messaging Distribution Bundle.
+The diagram below is an example of an ITK3 FHIR document Payload that may be used with the ITK3 Messaging Distribution Bundle.
 When sending FHIR Documents the type of bundle is a document.

 <img src="images/explore/ITKDocExample.png" style="width:50%;max-width: 50%;">